 A very interesting place to visit is the Monastery of Ag.
 Nektarios.

 Ag.
-Nektarios himself is buried here, and is said to hold miraculous, healing powers.
+Nektarios himself is buried there and is also said to hold miraculous healing powers.

-Very close to where Ag.
-Nektarios monastery is located we find Palaechora Town, which is an abandoned Byzantine town.
+Additionally, very close to where Ag.
+Nektarios monastery is located, we find Palaechora Town.
+This is an abandoned Byzantine town.

-Palaechora Town was once the Capital of Aegina island.
-Nowadays, in this area there are only the ruins of a medieval castle.
+Palaechora Town was once the Capital of Aegina Island.
+However, in this area, all that remains is the ruins of the deserted castle.